 The writings of Pope St. John Paul II are legendary, whether it be his encyclical Veritatis Splendor or his lectures on Theology of the Body.
-Now, 15 years after his passing, a new work by the great saint has been discovered and published by Christendom College in the pages of Principles.
+Now, 15 years after his passing, a new work by the great saint has recently been discovered and is available to readers in the latest article of Principles, a publication of Christendom College.
 The writings, which provide a reflection on how to articulate the Christian faith amidst a culture of unbelief, are just as relevant now as when they were first written, offering readers the rare opportunity to learn from Pope St. John Paul II through a new work.

 This new text of Pope St. John Paul II comes from a recently discovered hand-written manuscript written by-then Archbishop Karol Wojtyla between 1965-66.
 In the text, the future Pope reflects on St. Paul’s sermon in Athens from Acts of the Apostles chapter 17, using it as a framework for his deeper look into how the truths of the Christian faith can still be shared within a secular culture.